Professor Department of Health Sciences

-Lyn Freeman, Ph.D. earned her degree in psychology, with an emphasis in mind-body therapies (i.e. meditation, relaxation and imagery) as medical intervention for chronic disease.
-Her most recent research project tested the efficacy of imagery to modulate disease symptoms in 100 adult chronic asthma patients.
-Patients practicing biologically targeted imagery experienced clinically and statistically significant improvements in health outcomes, mood states, and coping behaviors (see research section).
-Dr. Freeman has also performed research on the effects of critical thinking as clinical intervention for out-patient suicidal adolescents.
+Lyn Freeman earned her Ph D in psychology, with and emphasis in mind-body therapies (i.e. meditation, relaxation, and imagery) as medical intervention for chronic disease.
+Dr Freeman has also performed research on the effects of critical thinking as clinical intervention for out-patient suicidal adolescents.

 A research based approach for graduate-level health professionals.
 This book reviews more than 4,000 clinical trials and the history, philosophy, mechanisms, indications, and contraindications for the major categories of alternative care.
 Chapters cover the topic of psychoneuroimmunology, stress factors leading to disease states, relaxation, meditation, hypnosis, biofeedback, imagery, acupuncture, chiropractic, homeopathy, massage, therapeutic touch, herbal medicine, bioelectromagnetics, and spiritual medicine.